-- 1.9 Except for "point in time" ratings that clearly indicate they do not entail ongoing surveillance, once a rating is published, the CRA should monitor on an ongoing basis and update the rating by: - a. regularly reviewing the issuer's creditworthiness; - b. initiating a review of the status of the rating upon receipt of any information that might reasonably be expected to result in a rating action (including termination of a rating); and, - c. updating on a timely basis the rating, as appropriate, based on the results of such review. - 1.10 Where a CRA makes its ratings available to the public, the CRA should publicly announce if it discontinues rating an issuer or obligation.
-Continuing publications by the CRA of the discontinued rating should indicate the date the rating was last updated and the fact that the rating is no longer being updated.
+- 1.9 Except for ratings that clearly indicate they do not entail ongoing surveillance, once a rating is published the CRA should monitor on an ongoing basis and update the rating by: - a. regularly reviewing the issuer's creditworthiness; - b. initiating a review of the status of the rating upon becoming aware of any information that might reasonably be expected to result in a rating action (including termination of a rating), consistent with the applicable rating methodology; and, - c. updating on a timely basis the rating, as appropriate, based on the results of such review. - 1.10 Where a CRA makes its ratings available to the public, the CRA should publicly announce if it discontinues rating an issuer or obligation.
 Where a CRA's ratings are provided only to its subscribers, the CRA should announce to its subscribers if it discontinues rating an issuer or obligation.
-Continuing publications by the CRA of the discontinued rating should indicate the date the rating was last updated and the fact that the rating is no longer being updated.
+In both cases, continuing publications by the CRA of the discontinued rating should indicate the date the rating was last updated and the fact that the rating is no longer being updated.